CrucibleNetworksLtd/Eliza-Plugin-Docs/APIs/GetAgentCharacter.md

 Module: `Eliza`
 include: `#include "GetAgentCharacter.h"`

-`UGetAgentCharacter::GetAgentCharacter()` - instantiates this async method.
+`UGetAgentCharacter::GetAgentCharacter(FString AgentId, UElizaInstance* ElizaInstance)` - instantiates this async method.
 `Activate()` - Activates this async method.
 In C++, the outputs of the async function can be acted upon by binding to the event delegate "`OnGetAgentCharacterCompleted`".